thedevd/MyDailyLearning/README.md

     https://leetcode.com/problems/search-insert-position

 * Teamcity: How to run commands on linux machine using SSH Exec build step
-  * This usecase is useful when we want to automate executing some set of commands on a machine, it could be installing some softwares on machine or creating some temparory files before executing next build step in team city.
+  * This usecase is useful when we want to automate executing some set of commands on a machine using SSH connection, it could be installing some softwares on machine or creating some temparory files before executing next build step in team city.